Updated: Mar 30, 2021

 I'm not a huge fan of this bubble, but it is a necessary evil for the time being.
 I just can't help but feel it removes your choice in local activities and does less to support the wider local economy when you're in port.
 Let's hope this is one of the first practices to fade!

 You’ll see more itineraries calling to port at private islands, permitting you a little more freedom to explore on your own as your ship’s bubble may be extended onto the island in a controlled setting.
 Take that as you will.

 Enhanced checks and more declarations, including testing for COVID and sanitization processes for your luggage – but that also means a longer boarding process and a more staggered timeline for your arrival.
 You may also have to practice a quarantine drill as you would a muster on your first day.

 All those delays and a specified, staggered boarding time means that if you’re not already in the habit, it’ll be more important than ever to arrive to the city of embarkation a day in advance.
 You won't have so much flexibility in your boarding time and delayed flights or traffic on the way to the terminal might spoil your afternoon.

 You'll also simply touch fewer things, with the larger cruise lines heavily investing in touchless technology such as bracelets, medallions, and mobile phone apps to help you gain entry to certain areas or to make your dinner order in advance.

-You’ll see more ports of embarkation remaining closed – the industry will be focused on sailing passengers from PortMiami and Port Everglades for the time being.
+You’ll see more ports of embarkation remaining closed – the industry will be focused on sailing passengers from PortMiami and Port Everglades when sailing does resume.